Oruawharo Homestead

-The Oruawharo Homestead is an historic Italianate homestead in the Takapau Plains, New Zealand.
-The homestead was designed by Charles Tringham for John Johnston, a wealthy upper-class landowner, who wanted a magnificent home for his newly-wed son, Sydney.
+Oruawharo Homestead is an historic Italianate homestead in the Takapau Plains, New Zealand.
+It was designed by Charles Tringham for John Johnston, a wealthy upper-class landowner, who wanted a magnificent home on Oruawharo station for his newly-wed son Sydney.

-During the First World War the station housed a Territorial Army Camp, with officers housed in the homestead.
+During the First World War the station housed a Territorial Army camp, with officers housed in the homestead.
 A riot broke out at the camp, although it was swiftly put down.
-The Oruawharo station remained in family ownership, until the death of an heir led to the property eventually being gifted to the Catholic Church, who used the property to train nuns and house the Sisters of the Presentation.
-The Catholic Church eventually returned the property to the administrators of the estate who leased the property until eventually selling it in 2000.
-Following the sale the property was restored and it serves as a function centre and tourist attraction.
+The station remained in family ownership until the death of an heir led to the property being gifted to the Catholic Church, who used it for training nuns and housing the Sisters of the Presentation.
+The Catholic Church eventually returned the property to the administrators of the estate, who leased it until selling it in 2000.
+The property was then restored and serves as a function centre and tourist attraction.

 The property is registered as a category 1 building with Heritage New Zealand.